HegrJan/nanovna-controller/README.md

 Precise Installation Instructions (Windows)
 ===========================================

-* Make sure you have recent version of Python installed on your machine.
-(I tested this process on 23-Oct-2025 using Python 3.14.0)
 * Download nanovna-controller.zip from the release area: https://github.com/brucemack/nanovna-controller/releases
 * Unzip the file into your PC somewhere.
 A good place is C:\nano.
 This will create a base folder that contains the .exe, the config.ini file, and a static folder.
 You